 Tag

-Tags communicate metadata that categorizes or groups content in an application.
-They are read-only, do not interfere with page interactions, and use categorical colors to draw attention.
-Tags appear as stylized elements with text, sometimes accompanied by an icon to reinforce their meaning.
+Tag displays metadata categorizing or grouping content in an application.
+They are read-only and do not interfere with page interactions but use categorical colors to draw attention.
+Tags appear as stylized elements with text, optionally accompanied by an icon to reinforce their meaning.

 Note: This tab list includes overflow; tab positions may be inaccurate or change when a tab is selected